Python Environment¶

 pyenv global 3.11.8

-Now verify that the correct version is called when running python
+Now verify that the correct version is called when running python:

 python --version # should output 3.11.8

-.
+Now, on to installing poetry.
 We’ll use poetry’s official installer:

 curl -sSL https://install.python-poetry.org -o install-poetry.py